Clarence Pinkston

 Clarence Elmer "Bud" Pinkston (February 1, 1900 – November 18, 1961) was an American diver.
 Born in Wichita, Kansas, he attended San Diego High where he won a Gymnastics title at age 15.
 He is the first San Diegan to win an Olympic Gold Medal.
 Pinkston attended college at Oregon State University and Stanford University.
 Pinkston won a gold medal in 10 metre platform diving and a silver medal in 3 metre springboard diving at the 1920 Summer Olympics; he won two bronze medals in the same two events at the 1924 Summer Olympics.
-Pinkston met Elizabeth "Betty" Becker at the 1924 Games; they later married and Pink became Betty's coach.
+Pinkston met Elizabeth "Betty" Becker at the 1924 Games; they later married, and Pinkston became her coach.

-Betty and Clarence were avid supporters of the swimming and diving program at the Detroit Athletic Club.
-Pinkston (far better known as "Pink") served as aquatics director for the D.A.C. from 1927 until 1956; Pink continued as a coach for the club until his death in 1961.
-Several national champions and Olympic medalists trained under Pinkston's tutelage; including wife Betty, Richard Degener, Jeanne Stunyo and Barbara Sue Gilders - all were sponsored by the Detroit Athletic Club.
+Both were supporters of the swimming and diving program at the Detroit Athletic Club.
+Pinkston served as aquatics director for the D.A.C. from 1927 until 1956.
+He continued as a coach for the club until he died in 1961.
+Several national champions and Olympic medalists trained under Pinkston's tutelage; Richard Degener, Jeanne Stunyo and Barbara Sue Gilders - all were sponsored by the Detroit Athletic Club.